List of Hollyoaks characters introduced in 2007: Harry Thompson

 Harry returns after he is expelled from the boarding school, since Tony didn't pay the school bills.
-He discovers that Tony had an affair with his stepdaughter Sinead O'Connor (Stephanie Davis), by his wife Diane O'Connor (Alex Fletcher), which makes him angry with Tony, but he eventually forgives him.
+He discovers that Tony had an affair with his stepdaughter Sinead O'Connor (Stephanie Davis), by his wife Diane Hutchinson (Alex Fletcher), which makes him angry with Tony, but he eventually forgives him.
 Just before school, he met John Paul McQueen (James Sutton) at the Loft and they kiss.
-Right after this, Harry becomes a student at John Paul's school Hollyoaks High and becomes friends with his cousin Cleo McQueen (Nadine Rose Mulkerrin) who he begins a relationship with.
+Right after this, Harry becomes a student at John Paul's school Hollyoaks High and becomes friends with his cousin Cleo McQueen (Nadine Mulkerrin) who he begins a relationship with.
 He also forms friendships with Cindy's daughter Holly Cunningham (Amanda Clapham) and Zack Loveday (Duyane Boachie).

 Harry, Cleo, Holly, Zack and Holly's boyfriend Jason Roscoe (Alfie Browne-Sykes) accidentally run over Dylan Jenkins (James Fletcher) while on their way to a festival in a stolen car.
 Harry helps them get rid of the car and cleaning it.
 Jason manages to destroy it and they are off the hook as the police don't have enough evidence to continue the case.
 When John Paul gets his job back at school Harry is shocked to discover John Paul is his teacher and John Paul is equally shocked to see Harry is still in school.
 Later when Tony hosts a meal for John Paul, Darren Osborne (Ashley Taylor Dawson) and Ste Hay (Kieron Richardson), he is shocked to discover that John Paul and Ste are married.
 John Paul asks Harry not to say anything as he doesn't want to risk losing his marriage or his career.
 Harry shocks John Paul by saying that he is not gay.
 The two later bump into each other after Harry had a fight with Cleo and their kiss is mentioned again.
 Their conversation is overheard by Sinead and she and her cousin Scott Drinkwell (Ross Adams) send Harry a text from John Paul's phone asking to meet him in a gay bar where they and John Paul are at in an attempt to break Ste and John Paul up so Sinead can have Ste to herself.
 John Paul informs Harry he's been tricked and Harry meets Ste, Aiden (Joseph Cocklin) and Kyle Bigsby (Mitchell Hunt) outside.
 Worried about people discovering his sexuality, Harry lies and says Ste tried it on with him, but regrets it when Aiden and Kyle viciously attack Ste and then force him to take the blame for the attack.
 Zack figures out it was them and calls the police clearing Harry's name.
 Ste later questions Harry over the event and Harry admits he's not ready to tell his father the truth just yet.
 Ste promises to support him pointing out that he was through similar experiences himself.
 The two later share an unexpected moment at Diane's flat.